arbor-sim/arbor/doc/model_concepts.rst

 1. **Cable**

    Cable cells are morphologically detailed cells represented as branching linear 1D segments.
-Cable cells can be coupled to other cell types via spike exchange, e.g. a cable cell can receive spikes from a *spiking* cell, and spikes form a cable cell can be sent to an *LIF* cell.
-Cable cells are coupled to other cells by two different mechanisms:
+They can be coupled to other cell types via spike exchange, e.g. a cable cell can receive spikes from a *spiking* cell, and spikes form a cable cell can be sent to an *LIF* cell.
+This coupling happens by two different mechanisms:

    1. Spike exchange over a **connection** with fixed latency.
    2. Direct electrical coupling between two cable cells via **gap junctions**.